Vonng/pigsty/docs/README.md

 ### Observability

-> You can't manage you don't measure
+> You can't manage what you don't measure.

 Unparalleled monitoring system with 30+ dashboards & 1200+ metrics.
 Just bring the ultimate observability for you!

 Pigsty comes with a professional-grade PostgreSQL monitoring system specially designed for large-scale PostgreSQL cluster management, which supports: PGSQL monitoring, Redis monitoring, Nodes monitoring & self-monitoring.

 It is built upon popular open-source components such as Prometheus & Grafana.
-There's no vendor locking, and the infra can be easily reused for other purposes, e.g.: data-visualization platforms.
+There's no vendor locking, and the infra can be easily reused for other purposes, e.g., data-visualization platforms.

 ![](_media/overview-monitor.jpg)